The Software Workshop inc. - software that fits! â„¢ ExtSQL - Extended SQL

 • What type of paid support options exist?
 We offer two levels of support available when a precompiled binary is purchased.

 support provides access to our web based support tracking system.
-We guarantee a 4 business hour initial response time to any support question.
+We guarantee an initial response to any support question before the end of the next business day.
+It also provides FREE upgrades to new patch releases.

-Level Two support also provides phone support during business hours, 9 AM - 5 PM EST, Mon-Fri.
+Level Two - support also provides phone support during business hours, 9 AM - 5 PM EST, Mon-Fri.
+NOTE: due to staff limitations, currently not available, expected in 1st Qtr 2010.

 License & distribution: